Skip to content

 • Pin (see Pin.h)

-Object representing point (usualy square) from and to which link is connected.
+Object representing point (usually square) from and to which link is connected.
 Pin will be probably part of your node (can be invisible) and link will lead to it.

 Pull the link from pin is possible by mouse and pin is only possible place from with it is possible (by default).